bxparks/AceRoutine/README.md

 * `CoroutineProfiler` interface
-* `LogBinProfiler` provides an implementation that tracks the execution time in 32 logarithmic bins between 1us to 4295s.
+* `LogBinProfiler` provides an implementation that tracks the execution time in 32 logarithmic bins from 1us to 4295s.
 * `LogBinTableRenderer` prints the histogram as a table
-* `LogBinJsonRenderer` prints the history as a JSON object
+* `LogBinJsonRenderer` prints the histogram as a JSON object

 The following is an experimental feature: